 Deciding she wasn’t going to press the issue any further, she watched him pour two glasses of wine and carry them out to the coffee table where he had set out a small stack of printed papers.
 Levi reclined on the plush sofa lazily and patted the cushion next to him, inviting Madeline to join.
 As she sat, he handed her a glass and fanned the papers out in front of them.

 Taking a sip of wine, Levi handed the sheet to Madeline to look over.
 From what she could deduce, it sounded like a piece of art of some sort.
-Client is canidae requesting retrieval from a felinae.
+The canidae client was requesting retrieval from a felinae.
 And the fee was five figures plus expenses.

 “And then once I confirm acceptance,” Levi continued.
-“I get the next email with attached files, if any are included from the client.
+“I get the next email with any attached files from the client.
 Those are these sheets here.
 I get an address, so I map out the location and see it’s a small gallery in suburban retail space.
 I also get a picture of the object, which is a large fang.
-The attachment also indicates it’s a family heirloom of the client’s, and that the gallery is owned by the felinae in question.”
+The attachment also indicates it’s a family heirloom, and that the gallery is owned by the felinae in question.”

 “Seriously?”
 Madeline laughed.
 “So basically the cat is peacocking the wolf’s tooth in a display case out in public.”

-“More or less,” Levi smiled.
-“And it’s very important to get the names of the client and the person he’s in disagreement with, so you can research them before you accept any job.
-There have been times where a seemingly simple job turned out to be ridiculously dangerous because the target was related to a crime family, or a prominent clan.”
+“More or less,” Levi grinned.
+“And it’s crucial to get the names of the client and the person he’s in disagreement with, so you can research them before you accept any job.
+There have been times where a seemingly simple job turned out to be ridiculously dangerous because the target was related to a crime family or a prominent clan.”

 “What do you do in those cases?”
-Madeline asked, feeling like she was finally starting to learn important skills.
+Madeline asked, feeling like she was finally starting to learn meaningful skills.